destefy/portfolio/README.md

  After 10 training epochs, I achieved an accuracy of 94%.

  <img width="930" alt="correctly_classified" src="https://user-images.githubusercontent.com/96326431/211172438-3b88a3f5-ef7f-4c19-9fc4-3a41872653d4.png">

-### Messaging App
-ECE361, Nov - Dec 2022

-As part of my 3rd Computer Networks class, I created a messaging app.
-Using persistent TCP connections, my teammate and I created a client and server program.
-Features included:
- - Allowing users to register a login username and password in a database.
- - Allowing user to login/connect to the server with username-password checking.
- - Allowing users to create and join sessions.
- - Allowing users to sent public and private messages.
- - Printing a list of all current users and sessions.

 ### Radio Transceiver
 ECE295, Jan - Apr 2022, [Video](https://youtube.com/shorts/8gz0YreASXM?feature=share)